Top Bar

 Partners in Policymaking is a national leadership and disability advocacy training program for individuals with developmental disabilities and their family members.
 Only self-advocates and family members of individuals with developmental disabilities should apply.

-Participants accepted into the Arkansas Partners in Policymaking leadership and advocacy training program will attend eight monthly two-day training sessions in Little Rock, AR.
-The Sessions run from September to May with the month of December off for the holidays.
+Participants accepted into the Arkansas Partners in Policymaking Leadership and Advocacy training program will attend monthly two-day training sessions in Little Rock, AR.
 National and state experts on various disability-related topics will present on various issues concerning the lives of individuals with disabilities and their families.

 FAQ